 Subaru of America is the US sales and marketing subsidiary of Japan's Fuji Heavy Industries.
 It is responsible for the distribution, marketing, sales and service of Subaru vehicles in the US.
-Subaru vehicles, parts, and accessories are marketed through a network of about 600 dealers across the country.
+Subaru vehicles, parts, and accessories are marketed through a network of more than 600 dealers across the country.
 Equipped with all-wheel drive technology and the fuel-efficient Subaru boxer engine, its vehicle line includes the Impreza, Legacy, Outback, Forester, and Tribeca models.
-All Subaru products are said to be manufactured in zero-landfill production plants.
-Subaru of Indiana Automotive Inc. is also the only automobile production plant to be designated a backyard wildlife habitat by the National Wildlife Federation.
+All Subaru products are said to be made in zero-landfill production plants.
+Subaru of Indiana Automotive is also the only automobile production plant to be designated a backyard wildlife habitat by the National Wildlife Federation.

 Fuji Heavy Industries has entered into an alliance with Toyota to strengthen the companies' competitiveness through shared technology, R&D, and product supply.
 Toyota doubled its stake in Subaru to over 16%, which improves the capital on hand for Subaru.
 In return, Toyota takes advantage of some of Subaru's engineering, as well as its US manufacturing facilities in Indiana, where Toyota Camrys are built.
 The company also has an agreement with Daihatsu Motor to provide Subaru with sub-compact vehicles (mini cars).